slatedocs/slate/source/index.html.md

 ## Health
 If your health falls to 0 or below, you die.
 When you die, the minerals you were carrying are awarded to the player who killed you, or dropped if the killer doesn't have enough room to carry them.

 To regain health, you can buy potions from the stores.
 You can carry up to 10 health potions.
 Each potion you drink regenerates 5HP.
 When you die you will automatically respawn in your house.
+Your player starts with a maximum of 10HP.

 ## Items